 Interview: Margit Mössmer

-As a post-conceptual artist, your multidisciplinary works investigate the ways in which art forms change/impact on the developing brain; a concept that you have called Neuroaesthetics, or Neuropower [in reference to Foucault's biopower] — can you expand on this, and please explain “Art Before Philosophy not After”.
+As a post-conceptual artist, Warren Neidich's multidisciplinary works investigate the ways in which art forms change/impact on the developing brain; a concept that he has called Neuroaesthetics, or Neuropower [in reference to Foucault's biopower] — in an interview he talks about his works and project for the upcoming exhibition "Connecting Sound Etc."

 Arturas Bumšteinas in E-Mail conversation with Georg Weckwerth (Jan 15 – Feb 16)